From the moment you hire us... We will begin to work on your behalf

 What To Do If You Have Been Accused

-As previously mentioned, your very first step before even talking to anyone else or giving any sort of official statement is to hire an attorney.
+As previously mentioned, your very first step before even talking to anyone else or giving any sort of official statement is to hire a Houston sex crimes lawyer.
 False accusations most commonly occur in bitter divorce cases, against teachers or coaches, and other family members.
 If this happens to you, gather any evidence you may have which could help prove your innocence.
 This could include anything, such as letters, emails, phone and GPS records, which may show that you were not with the child at the alleged time of the incident, plus any witnesses that may have been present.
 You and your lawyer can piece together a solid defense which shows that you were not the person who did this, or that the child was not molested at all.

 If you have been falsely accused of sexually abusing or assaulting a child, you do not have to fight it alone.
 The Law Office of David A. Breston has a lot of experience handling these types of cases, and will come to your defense to ensure that you receive a fair trial.
 Call (713)224-4040 today for your free consultation.